SpaceShaman/socketapi/docs/Usage/channels.md

 - No special configuration needed - it just works!
 - All subscribed clients receive broadcasts regardless of where the function is called
 - Parameters are validated the same way as when called from actions
-- Works with both sync and async contexts

 !!! note "Broadcasting from a Different Machine"
     By default, the broadcast endpoint only accepts connections from localhost (`127.0.0.1`, `::1`, `localhost`) for security reasons.
 If you need to call channel functions from a different machine or server, you must explicitly configure `broadcast_allowed_hosts` when creating the SocketAPI instance: